Skip to main content

 Outside of the Hamon Law window, you can still cancel in these situations:

-• Annual renewal date: Send a registered letter at least 2 months before the renewal date to avoid tacit renewal.
+• Annual renewal date: send a registered letter at least 2 months before the renewal date to avoid tacit renewal (Chatel Law, Article L113-15-1).

-• Major life change: Moving house, marriage, retirement, or job loss can all be valid reasons to renegotiate or cancel.
+• Major life change: moving house, marriage, divorce, retirement, or job loss can all justify cancellation within 3 months (Article L113-16).

-• Unjustified premium increase: Within 30 days of receiving your annual renewal notice, you can cancel if the new premium is not justified.
+• Unjustified premium increase: within 15 days of receiving your annual renewal notice, you can cancel if the new premium is not justified by your risk profile.

 The Switching Process